SchlossLab/Sze_Obesity_mBio_2016/AnalysisChanges.md

 ## Things to do...

-* Decided Not to use Qiime
+* Decided not to use Qiime
+	* Done

 * Need to reorganize repository so that everything runs automatically
+	* Done

+* Need to update processing so all 454 done in the exact same way
+	* TwinsUK working though, Need to update Turnbaugh

+* Need to remove MetaHit data and update the respective Figures

 * Need to update SequenceProcessing.Rmd since I changed a few things to make data sets more similar